rian39/scilitlearn/log.md

 ## Mon 16 Oct 2017 11:15:10 BST
  - fixing problem with search_terms -- it was using & instead of |
  - rebuilt package

+## Mon 16 Oct 2017 13:12:03 BST
+- should try structural topic models on the literature http://www.structuraltopicmodel.com/